ongoing hybrid training

 identifying skills for the new world of work

-There are a plethora of skills leaders and managers require which have been exasperated by the pandemic and remote or hybrid working, namely: empathy and resilience.
+There are a plethora of skills leaders and managers require that have been exasperated by the pandemic and remote or hybrid working, namely: empathy and resilience.
 Both require high levels of emotional intelligence which must be cultivated to ensure these new behaviours are adopted.

 Following two years of uncertainty (at best) and grief and loss (at worst), managers and leaders now need to create a sense of stability and psychological safety for their teams to thrive.
 Living with change means managers require resilience to help them and their teams constantly adapt.

 Yet understanding how people feel at work will mean leaders can better support their teams’ wellbeing and performance.
 No mean feat as change is set to continue with complex, remote working practices making this even harder.
-Make sure your leaders practice active listening to understand what their teams’ and individuals really need.
+Make sure your leaders practice active listening to understand what their teams and individuals really need.

-Beyond these essential transferable skills there will be a range of other job specific training that needs to be identified and delivered in the coming months to help companies remain competitive.
+Beyond these essential transferable skills, there will be a range of other job-specific training that needs to be identified and delivered in the coming months to help companies remain competitive.
 This is especially true in the wake of ‘The Great Resignation’.
-Tailored training and up skilling packages could help you retain top talent to build the business you require in the future as well as today.
+Tailored training and upskilling packages could help you retain top talent to build the business you require in the future as well as today.

-lean into hybrid training delivery
+lean into ongoing hybrid training delivery

-In the early days of the pandemic remote working was thrust upon us leaving many without the basics required to make working from home possible let alone productive.
+In the early days of the pandemic, remote working was thrust upon us leaving many without the basics required to make working from home possible let alone productive.
 However, almost two years on and many organisations are afforded the privilege of choosing how they want to work ongoing; many opting for a hybrid or flexible solution.

 However, people have had very different experiences in the past two years, so while some will relish getting back to in-person events others will respond better to remote training delivery.
-This is challenging for HR teams, even when you have the technology to back-up hybrid up skilling programmes.
+This is challenging for HR teams, even when you have the technology to back-up hybrid upskilling programmes.

 Identify how individuals want to learn instead of assuming you know as this will garner better engagement both in the training itself and when it is put into practice afterwards.